francisco-berrocal/OrgChart/README.md

 - Allows user to edit orgchart dynamically and save the final hierarchy as a JSON object.
 - Supports exporting chart as a picture.
 - Supports pan and zoom
-- Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections)
-- touch-enabled plugin for mobile divice

 ## Installation
 Of course, you can directly use the standalone build by including dist/js/jquery.orgchart.js and dist/css/jquery.orgchart.css in your webapp.
 ### Install with Bower
 ```
 # From version 1.0.2 on, users can install orgchart and add it to bower.json dependencies
 $ bower install orgchart
 ```

 ### Install with npm
 ```
 # From version 1.0.4 on, users can install orgchart with npm
 $ npm install orgchart
 ```
 require('orgchart') will load orgchart plugin onto the jQuery object.
 The orgchart module itself does not export anything.